alezz0069/Corrector_nomenclaturas_pid/README.md

 -dataframe_tags.py: Create dataframes with the tags encountered and the possible errors.

-optionally: points out the errors with colors on the input drawing.
+optionally: points out the errors with colors in the input drawing.

 ## Usage
 python main_py.py